Bangkok ranked world's top travel spot

-NEW YORK (Reuters) - Bangkok has edged out London as the world’s most popular air travel destination, becoming the first Asian city to earn the distinction, according to a ranking by the MasterCard Index of Global Destination Cities.
+NEW YORK, May 29 (Reuters) - Bangkok has edged out London as the world’s most popular air travel destination, becoming the first Asian city to earn the distinction, according to a ranking by the MasterCard Index of Global Destination Cities.

 The Thai capital headed the 2013 list based on total projected visits by foreigners, followed by London, Paris, Singapore and New York.
 Istanbul and Dubai showed the strongest expected growth in the number of visitors.